MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

 The cookiecutter template was used as the baseline structure for our project.
-We stayed very close to the template but deviated slightly in the src folder where the model.py script is taking encoding methods, GNN layers, and decoding methods from three new scripts with Pytorch classes.
-The idea is that these can contain customized modules that can be developed during the PhD to improve prediciton error of the metamodels.
-We deleted the visualize.py script as the full integration with wandb contains sufficient visualizations.
-We also deleted the api.py script as the cloud configuration files are sufficient for setting of Google Cloud.
+We stayed very close to the template but deviated slightly in the src folder where the model.py script is now taking encoding methods, GNN layers, and decoding methods from three new scripts with PyTorch classes.
+The idea is that these scripts can house customized modules developed during the PhD to improve the prediction error of the metamodels.
+We removed the visualize.py script since full integration with W&B provides sufficient visualizations.
+Additionally, the api.py script was deleted as the cloud configuration files were sufficient for setting up Google Cloud.

 ### Question 6